-Marvin Olasky on the truly unbelievable revelations of Reuters, AP and other press agencies publishing hundreds of doctored photos to impugn Israel and promote Hesbollah.
+Marvin Olasky on the truly unbelievable revelations of Reuters, AP and other press agencies publishing hundreds of doctored photos to impugn Israel and promote Hezbollah.
 Does it seem sometimes that the media is rooting for the terrorists, Saddamites, et al.?
 Well guess what: they are.

 Needless to say, the Dan Rather-ization of the media continues on unchecked.
 But people are beginning to realize it, it’s beginning to sink in, and in another decade, the “old media” may well be swept away.